 - A full facelift’s results are usually long-lasting – often around 10 years.

-Often patients are 50 and over but, the age of women seeking surgical cosmetic procedures is lowering and some patients chose to have a facelift while still in their forties.
+Often patients are 50 and over, but some patients choose to have a facelift while still in their forties.

-The first step in choosing the right type of facelift procedure in Boston is to choose the right surgeon in the first place.
+The first step in choosing the right type of facelift procedure in Boston is to choose the right surgeon.
 Make sure the cosmetic surgeons you consult with are board-certified and have substantial experience in facelift procedures.

-Doctors report that they consider a patient’s weight, their skin thickness and quality and, of course, their desired outcome from the surgery before confirming their recommendations.
+Dr. Markarian considers your weight, skin thickness, quality, and, of course, your desired outcome from the surgery before giving his recommendations.

-Their choices will also be influenced by their subspecialties and skillset – so thorough research and comparison of the doctors’ credentials by the patient is key.
+Your doctor’s choices will be influenced by their subspecialties and skills, so thorough research about their credentials and training is key.

 Generally, the fear of looking unnatural is the main concern for patients considering a facelift.
 This is probably down to the “skin-only” facelift of the past where the surgeon pulled up and removed excess skin often resulting in the “wind-tunnel look.”
 And while that method may still suit some patients today, there are many other procedures to choose from.